matthewglasenapp/hla_resolve/README.md

 Adapter trimming with `--trim_adapters` is an optional step for residual library preparation adapters that demultiplexing leaves behind, such as transposase mosaic ends or amplicon primers.
 It is off by default.
 Reads that are already clean can skip it.

 With `--trim_adapters` and no `--adapter_file`, [fastplong](https://doi.org/10.1002/imt2.107) auto-detects and removes adapters.
 With `--adapter_file`, [cutadapt](https://doi.org/10.14806/ej.17.1.200) trims the sequences you provide.
-A file with one recorded uses that sequence as the 5' adapter.
+A file with one record uses that sequence as the 5' adapter.
 A file with two records uses them as the 5' and 3' adapters.

 When two adapters are given, HLA-Resolve checks whether the 3' adapter is the reverse complement of the 5' adapter.
 When it is, the adapters are symmetric, such as Tn5 mosaic ends, and a read shows the same two sequences in either orientation, so scanning the forward strand trims both ends.
 When the adapters are not symmetric, such as amplicon primers, a reverse-oriented read would go untrimmed, so cutadapt also scans the reverse complement with `--revcomp`.